 - 1. The concept of consistency requires that the nature of and justification for a change in accounting principle and its effect on income be disclosed in the financial statement of the period in which a change is made.
-Which one of following is NOT an example of a change in accounting principle? - A. Change in method of accounting for instalment sales - B. Change in method of inventory pricing - C. Change in depreciation method for non-current assets - D. Change in double entry when recording transactions

-- 2. Which of the following is NOT an accounting technique in public sector?

-- A. Fund accounting

-- B. Budgetary accounting

-- C. Going concern accounting

-- D. Accrual accounting

-- 3. What is a statement of affairs? - A. This is a statement prepared to determine closing capital - B. This is a statement prepared to determine opening capital - C. This is a statement prepared to determine profit or loss - D. These is a statement prepared to determine assets, liabilities and capital (2 marks) - 4.
-When the owner of a business takes goods from inventory for his personal use, the accounting concept considered is the - A. Relevance concept - B. Capitalisation concept - C. Monetary measurement concept - D. Entity concept
+Which one of following is NOT an example of a change in accounting principle? - A. Change in method of accounting for instalment sales - B. Change in method of inventory pricing - C. Change in depreciation method for non-current assets - D. Change in double entry when recording transactions - 2.
+Which of the following is NOT an accounting technique in public sector? - A. Fund accounting - B. Budgetary accounting - C. Going concern accounting - D. Accrual accounting - 3.
+What is a statement of affairs? - A. This is a statement prepared to determine closing capital - B. This is a statement prepared to determine opening capital - C. This is a statement prepared to determine profit or loss - D. These is a statement prepared to determine assets, liabilities and capital (2 marks) - 4.
+When the owner of a business takes goods from inventory for his personal use, the accounting concept considered is the . - A. Relevance concept - B. Capitalisation concept - C. Monetary measurement concept - D. Entity concept

-- 5. Which of the following is INCORRECT? - A. The statement of financial position and statement of profit or loss form part of the financial statements of a business - B. The statement of financial position illustrates the accounting equation - C. The statement of profit or loss illustrates the accounting equation - D. The statement of financial position and statement of profit or loss illustrate the financial position and performance of a business (2 marks) - 6.
+5. Which of the following is INCORRECT?

+- A. The statement of financial position and statement of profit or loss form part of the financial statements of a business - B. The statement of financial position illustrates the accounting equation - C. The statement of profit or loss illustrates the accounting equation - D. The statement of financial position and statement of profit or loss illustrate the financial position and performance of a business (2 marks) - 6.
 Which of the following is NOT a function of the Auditor General? - A. Audit and report on the accounts of the National Assembly, the senate and the county assemblies - B. Audit and report on public debts - C. Audit and report on all companies incorporated in Kenya - D. Audit and report on accounts of all courts

-/ • inned company which of the following is shown in the statement of changes in equi ty.

-(i) Loan note interest

-(ii) Dividend received

-(iii) Transfers to reserves

-(iv) Directors remuneration

-À. (iii) and (iv)

-В. (i) and (ii)

-C. (i) and (iii) (2 1)

-D. (ii) and (iii) (2 marks)

-8. der to achieve the objectives of the accountancy profession, professional accounter of prerequisites or fundamental principles.
-The fundamental principles include

-A. Objectivity

-В. Professional competence and due care

-C. Technical standards

-D. Confidentiality (2 marks)

-9. Errors rs are corrected via the journal because

-A. It saves the bookkeeper time

-B. It saves entering them in the ledger

-C. It is much easier to do

-D. It provides a good record explaining the double entry (2 marks)

-10. Which th of the following is NOT a qualitative characteristic of useful public sector account ting information?

-10. Reliability ing mormation:

-A.

-B. Accountability

-C. Understandability

-D. Faithful representation (2 marks)

-11. Which of the following expenses items incurred in connection with acquisition of machinery is charged to the

-non-c current asset account?

-A. Transportation charges

-B. Repair and maintenance

-C. Cost of worn out tires

-D. Repainting the machine (2 marks)

-D. Repainting the machine (2 marks)

-12. purchase on credit of furniture and fittings amounting to Sh.5,050,000 was entered 500,000. in the general journal as

-ch error was made?

-A. Error of commission

-В. Error of original entry

-C. Error of principle

-D. Compensating error (2 marks)

-13. The International Accounting Standards Board's (IASBs) Conceptual Framework for Financial Reporting

-identi identifies characteristics which make financial information faithfully represent what it purports to represent.

-Whic ch of the following are examples of those characteristics? -

-(i) Accruals

-(ii) Completeness

-(iii) Going concern

-(iv) Neutrality

-A. (i) and (ii)

-В. (ii) and (iv)

-C. (ii) and (iii)

-D. (i) and (iv) (2 marks)
+- (iii) Transfers to reserves (iv) Directors remuneration (iii) and (iv) A. (i) and (ii) В. C. (i) and (iii) D. (ii) and (iii) (2 marks) Objectivity A. В. Professional competence and due care C. Technical standards D. Confidentiality (2 marks) Errors are corrected via the journal because It saves the bookkeeper time A. Β. It saves entering them in the ledger С. It is much easier to do D. It provides a good record explaining the double entry (2 marks) Which of the following is NOT a qualitative characteristic of useful public sector accounting information?
+Reliability A. Accountability В. С. Understandability D. Faithful representation (2 marks) non-current asset account?
+Transportation charges A. В. Repair and maintenance - C. - The purchase on credit of furniture and fittings amounting to Sh.5,050,000 was entered in the general journal as 12.
+Sh.5,500,000.